Cataract Surgery Specialists Brisbane

 Simple things like reading, driving, and being involved in your family and friends’ lives can become more challenging when you develop eye conditions or an eye disease.

 Choose clearer vision

 Cataracts are a natural part of the ageing process, but they do not need to interfere with your lifestyle.
 Cataract surgery can restore your vision – and your quality of life.

 If you have cataracts and want to do the things you love with clear vision, you might like to consider cataract surgery.
 With years of experience performing cataract surgery in Brisbane, you can be confident your vision is in safe hands with our ophthalmologists.

-Firstly your ophthalmologist will assess your cataracts, discuss your vision goals, describe any risks, and outline the surgery and recovery process.
+Firstly your ophthalmologist will assess your cataracts and your eye health, discuss your vision goals, describe any risks, and outline the surgery and recovery process.
 You will have the opportunity to ask as many questions as you like.
-From there, you can decide if cataract surgery is right for you.
+From there, you can decide if cataract surgery is the right eye treatment for you.

 2. Lens Measurement